cgiacomini/vagrant--kubernetes/examples/015-PrivateRegistryAsPod/UsingTheRegistryInKubernetes.md

 busybox                                    latest    bc01a3326866   6 hours ago    1.24MB

 ```
-Now try to push in our docker-registry running as a POD.
+Now try to push the image on docker-registry.
 As usual we need to tag the image to refrence the POD docker registry

 ```